CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### ❗ `Change` Made interaction selection more focused
 - Previously, interactions could be picked all the way out to the edge of the screen.
 Now, only interactions near the center of your screen will be selected.

-### ❗ `Change` Increased spawn rate of NVG Tier 3 by significantly in high tier spawns.
+### ❗ `Change` Increased spawn rate of NVG Tier 3 significantly in high tier spawns.

 ### ❗ `Change` Humvees are now lootable.
 They contain military gear/weapons/ammo